 Since the jackpot prize is fairly small compared to other national lotteries, Ontario 49 offers no annuity option.
 Therefore, all prizes are awarded as single lump-sum payments that are officially issued by cheque.

 Canada is one of those lovely countries that doesn’t tax lottery winners, so everything you win is exactly what you’ll take home and keep with you—provided your country doesn’t charge lottery wins either.
 If it does, then you could still be taxed when you transfer the money back into your local bank account.
 If you’re not sure, then this is something worth looking into so that you don’t encounter any surprises later on.

 Normally, the only way to purchase Ontario 49 entries is from one of the more than 10,000 lottery ticket retailers across the province of Ontario.
 Tickets to this lottery aren’t even sold in other parts of Canada.
 Luckily, some of the best online lottery websites allow you to purchase official Ontario 49 tickets or bet on the outcome of its draws.
 This means that you can play the game, as well as Canada Lotto 6/49 and Lotto Max, even if you never physically step inside the country.
 How’s that for convenience?

 Ontario 49 – Is It Worth Playing?

-While Ontario 49’s $2-million jackpots might not rank among the world’s biggest, knowing that they’re fixed and available twice per week, every single week, is quite reassuring.
+While Ontario 49’s $2-million jackpots might not rank among the world’s or even Canada's best lotteries, knowing that they’re fixed and available twice per week, every single week, is quite reassuring.
 On top of that, the odds of winning them are great, as is the fact that you can win a prize just for matching two numbers, and the $1 entry price offers tremendous value.
 No wonder more than a quarter of Ontarians love playing this game every week!